pateluday07/docker-mysql-springboot-demo/README.md

 * JDK 11
 * MySQL

-### Dependencies And Tools Used To Build Applications
+### Dependencies And Tools Used To Build Application
 * Git
 * JDK 11
 * Spring Boot